outaagunga/documentation/implementation.md

         - [ ] CORS Policy: Restricted to specific domains, not `*`.
     - [ ] **HTTP Headers:** - [ ] HSTS, X-Content-Type-Options, Content-Security-Policy (CSP).
     - [ ] **Infrastructure:**
         - [ ] SSH access restricted to VPN/Private IP.
         - [ ] Database NOT accessible from the public internet.
+        - [ ] Principle of Least Privilege (PoLP): IAM roles have minimal needed access.
     - [ ] **Application:**
         - [ ] Input validation on ALL fields (Server-side).
         - [ ] No sensitive data in URLs (Tokens/IDs).